jimador/clojure-koans/README.md

+# Musings on Clojure

-# clojure-koans
+- clojure-koans

-Clojure Koan exercises from http://clojurekoans.com/
+- clojure for the brave and true
+- various other clojure musings